Online Bin Packing with Predictions: Experimental Evaluation

-We evaluate \hybrid on fixed distributions, since it is tailored to this type of input.
 We generate the frequency predictions to \hybrid as follows: For a parameter $b \in \mathbb{N}^+$, we define the predictions $\bm{f'}$ as $\bm{f_{\sigma[1,b]}}$.
 In words, we use a prefix of size $b$ of the input $\sigma$ so as to estimate the frequencies of item sizes in $\sigma$.
 In our experiments, we consider 100 different prefix sizes.
 More precisely, we consider all $b$ of the form $b=\lfloor 100 \cdot 1.05^i \rfloor$, with $i \in [25,125]$.
-We also evaluate \adaptive for 100 values of the sliding window $w$, equidistant in the range $[100,100000]$.

 We define the prediction error $\eta$ as the $L_1$ distance between the predicted and the actual frequencies.
 Note that for a given input sequence, $\eta$ is a function of the prefix size $b$.
-Since we consider 100 distinct values for $b$ , for each sequence we consider 100 possible error values.
-It is expected that the prediction error decreases in $b$, which is confirmed in our experiments, as we will discuss.
+Since we consider 100 distinct values for $b$, for each sequence we consider up to 100 possible error values.
+As expected from Remark~\ref{remark:pac}, the prediction error decreases with $b$.

 As explained earlier, \firstfit and \bestfit perform very well in practice, and we use them as benchmarks for comparing our algorithms.
-As often in offline bin packing, we also report the {\em L2 lower bound}~\cite{MartelloT90,fukunaga2007bin} as a lower-bound estimation of the optimal (offline) bin packing solution.
+As often in offline bin packing, we also report the {\em L2 lower bound}~\cite{MartelloT90,fukunaga2007bin} as a lower-bound estimation of the optimal {\em offline} bin packing solution.
+That is, no algorithm, online or offline, can perform better than this lower bound.